 • An elector of the local council; or in the past 12 months occupied land or other premises in the area the local council serves (as owner or tenant); or work in the area local council serves (as your principal or only place of work); or live within three miles of the local council boundary

-Please call the Clerk, Mrs Claire Reed on 01580 212552 or email Clerk@Goudhurst-pc.gov.uk for details of how to book onto a session or for more information.
+Please call the Clerk, Mrs Claire Reed on 01580 212552 or email Clerk@Goudhurst-pc.gov.uk for more information.